 Replacing doors and new hinges are available to provide a new look and style to your existing cabinets at a fraction of what it would cost to completely replace them.

 Replacing the knobs and pulls with new ones is another way to change the look of existing cabinets.
 Don’t think that entirely new cabinets are necessary if the only problem with your existing ones are some tired doors and/or a style that no longer appeals to you.
-Replacing doors, hardware and even refacing can provide a totally new look at a lower cost than new units.
+Replacing doors, hardware and even refacing can provide a totally new look at a lower cost than new units. - Do you need cabinets for an outdoor kitchen, laundry room or garage?

 Yes, there are cabinets for outdoor kitchens Even though they serve the same functionality as their indoor counterparts, they need to be made from materials that are suitable according to the circumstances.